 No Modifications: Avoiding Cost and Complication in Your Software Implementation

-You don’t have to complete more than 700 supply chain software implementations to figure out that modifications can add significant time, cost and trouble to a software deployment or upgrade.
+You don’t have to complete more than 900 supply chain software implementations to figure out that modifications can add significant time, cost, and trouble to a software deployment or upgrade.
 Open Sky Group knows.
-We’ve done over 700 implementations since our founding, and our “No Modifications” software implementation approach has become our best practice, resulting from this rich body of experience.
+We’ve done over 900 implementations since our founding, and our “No Modifications” software implementation approach has become our best practice, resulting from this rich body of experience.

 What do we mean by “modification?”

 At Open Sky Group, we enter every project with the understanding that there will be no software modifications performed during the implementation process.
-This level-sets our engagement from the get-go, setting expectations up front that no basic code will be changed.
+This level sets our engagement from the get-go, setting upfront expectations that no basic code will be changed.
 Instead, we rely on the inherent extensibility of the software to accommodate any unusual user requirements.
 Most software companies are aware that there is no one-size-fits-all way to design a software product.
-So, they intentionally build-in extensions to achieve the necessary rightsizing.
+Extensions are intentionally built in to achieve the necessary rightsizing.
 For instance, a dashboard can be flexibly arranged to provide a unique user view.
-Or, a different functionality can be featured on a screen to accommodate a particular departmental workflow.
-These changes can be made without modifying the base code, allowing the software to better “fit” the company, while not rendering the software unsupportable long-term.
+Or, different functionality can be featured on a screen to accommodate a particular departmental workflow.
+These changes can be made without modifying the base code allowing the software to better “fit” the company while not rendering the software unsupportable long-term.

-Our advice to anyone seeking to avoid modifications in a software implementation is as follows:
+Our advice to anyone seeking to avoid modifications in software implementations is as follows:

 Building on the above, identify those on your team who will have the final say over any product changes that come up during the implementation.
 This may be a small steering committee of capable leaders with the vision and power to review requests, weigh costs and formulate reasonable compromises.
 The goal is to ensure that no unwarranted changes proceed without the proper vetting.

+Understand what makes your business unique.
+Most software today is designed to perform within industry best practices.
+So, if you feel you need to change it in some way, make sure you are not drifting backward into “the way we’ve always done things.”
 Stay flexible.
-But understand what makes your business unique.
-Most software today is designed to perform within industry best practices.
-So, if you feel you need to change it in some way, make sure you are not drifting backwards into “the way we’ve always done things.”
 Indeed, if you are not doing something according to best practices, ask yourself why?
 It may be that you have a unique business advantage to preserve.
 Or, it may be driven by an underlying reluctance to evolve as an organization.
 Be honest.
 A frank answer can save you a lot of time and trouble when it comes to software modifications.